vamb/aboutus/en-US/terms/tnc.md

 (b) use the Platform or Services for illegal purposes;

-(c) attempt to gain unauthorized access to or otherwise interfere or disrupt other computer systems or networks connected to the Platform or Services;
+(&#99;) attempt to gain unauthorized access to or otherwise interfere or disrupt other computer systems or networks connected to the Platform or Services;

 (d) post, promote or transmit through the Platform or Services any Prohibited Materials;